If you’re an avid traveler, the card_name may be a great addition to your wallet.

-- Unlimited 2x Miles on All Purchases: The flat-rate rewards for this card are perhaps the top reason to apply for it.
+- Unlimited 2x Miles per Dollar on Every Purchase, Every Day: The flat-rate rewards for this card are perhaps the top reason to apply for it.
 No matter how you spend your money, you’re going to earn two miles for every dollar spent — no caps, limits or categorical restrictions.

 - Use the Miles To Redeem Travel Rewards: The miles that you accumulate through everyday purchases are tracked in your Capital One account.
 You can save them up for redemption on travel when the time is right.

 - The Redemption Options Are Good: There aren’t many restrictions here.
 Capital One says you can redeem by booking a trip through Capital One Travel with no blackout dates.
 You can also transfer your miles to your choice of 15+ travel loyalty programs.

 - These Miles Don’t Expire: You don’t have to worry about losing your miles as long as your credit card account is open and in good standing.

 - Miles Can Be Used for Non-Travel Purchases, But Be Careful: Capital One touts the ability to use your miles on purchases with your PayPal account or at Amazon.com, but be careful.
 Using your miles for non-travel purchases may result in a reduced valuation of your miles.
 The standard for travel is one cent per mile, so evaluate your offers to spend based on that.

 - Generous Welcome Offer: Earn 75,000 Miles if you spend at least $4,000 on purchases within the first three months of the account opening, equal to $750 in travel